sourcegraph/learn/posts/regular-expression-patterns.md

 Regular expressions are useful when you're looking for any strings that match a particular pattern.
 A common pattern in CSS is the RGB hex color code, like #6495ED (cornflower blue) or #663399 (Rebecca purple).

-To matche RGB hex color codes, we can write a regular expression that has three parts:
+To match RGB hex color codes, we can write a regular expression that has three parts:

 - A hash symbol (`#`)
 - A character class for hexadecimal characters: `[0-9a-f]`